frodo-if/phpVMS_top-pilot/readme.txt

 phpVMS module to extract monthly flight statistics for individual pilots from your phpVMS based virtual airline.

-This module was orginaly created by by: simpilot - David Clark www.simpilotgroup.com www.david-clark.net
+This module was orginaly created by: simpilot - David Clark www.simpilotgroup.com www.david-clark.net